joshmelnykcroft/PicoGK-Fasteners/README.md

 ## Credits
 Thanks to Leap71 for creating and sharing PicoGK , as well as writing the Coding for Engineers book.
+Also thanks to you, if you decide to try this out and use it.
+PR's are welcome if you have an fix/idea/feature that you want to contribute!kkkk